aleutgeb/STEPToMesh/README.md

 `STEPToMesh -c -i <step file>`

 Converting the overall file content (solids) into a mesh:

-`STEPToMesh -i <step file> -o <output file> -l <linear deflection> -a <angular deflection>` The parameters `<linear deflection>` and `<angular deflection>` control the resolution of the triangulation as described in https://dev.opencascade.org/doc/overview/html/occt_user_guides__mesh.html#occt_modalg_11_2.
+`STEPToMesh -i <step file> -o <output file> -l <linear deflection> -a <angular deflection>`

+The parameters `<linear deflection>` and `<angular deflection>` control the resolution of the triangulation as described in https://dev.opencascade.org/doc/overview/html/occt_user_guides__mesh.html#occt_modalg_11_2.

 Converting selected solids of the file into a mesh:

 `STEPToMesh -i <step file> -o <output file> -l <linear deflection> -a <angular deflection> -s <solid1>,<solid2>,<...>`

-In order to change the default output format binary STL to ASCII STL the command line argument `-f ascii_stl`has to be specified.
+In order to change the default output format binary STL to ASCII STL the command line argument `-f stl_ascii`has to be specified.

 Following the help text from the command line:
 ```